This article may contain affiliate links. If you buy some products using those links, I may receive monetary benefits. See affiliate disclosure here

 Still, some browsers don't support WebP (yes, it's IE).
 So the best way is to deliver WebP and offer the corresponding JPEG or PNG as a fallback.
 There are mainly two ways to do that:

-• Server-side, using .htaccess mod_rewrite, or
+- Server-side, using .htaccess _modrewrite, or

-• using HTML <picture> element
+- using HTML element

 With the .htaccess method, you don't have to modify the HTML.
 Instead, the server checks if there is a webp version and sends it in place of the JPG or PNG image.